Wenceslao Trinidad: Political career

-He ran for another term in 2010, but lost to Vice Mayor Antonino Calixto.
-He ran again in 2013 but lost to Calixto once again.
+He ran for supposedly fourth non-consecutive term in 2010, but lost to Vice Mayor Antonino Calixto.
+He ran again in 2013 but lost to the same once again.

 Controversy

 In 2015, Trinidad and former representative Jose Antonio Roxas were sentenced to at most 10-year imprisonment and fined each by the Sandiganbayan for their involvement in a graft case related to the construction of the Pasay City Mall and Public Market along Arnaiz Avenue in 2004.

 Death

 Trinidad died on March 4, 2016, at the age of 82, due to pneumonia.
 He was buried at Loyola Memorial Park in Parañaque on March 8.

 Personal life

 Trinidad is the father of 2019 mayoral candidate Atty.
 Jon Wilfred "JT" Trinidad and 2019 and 2022 councilor candidate Bonifacio "Miki" Trinidad.
 He is also the cousin of former Councilor Noel "Onie" Bayona, who also ran for Vice Mayor in 2010.